Women in the Ottoman Empire: Women in Ottoman law

 The qanun was the semi-secular legal system that applied to all citizens of the Empire, and would contain laws enacted by the Ottoman sultan.
 Its stated purpose was to supplement religious (particularly Islamic) law, however, it was also often used to supersede religious law if said law was deemed unenforceable or otherwise undesirable.

 Religious laws also played a very large role in the Ottoman Empire.
 Sharia shaped the laws of Muslims in the empire, and had some influence over the secular qanun; the Orthodox canon law and the Jewish Halakha played similar roles for their respective communities, although in inter-faith cases involving a Muslim, Islamic religious law was most often used.

-Within the scope of these laws, women possessed a degree of freedom that was regarded as being exceptional in the era.
-These rights included, but were not limited to, the ability to own property, to approach the judicial system on their own without consulting a male (including bringing divorce claims to court), to acquire education in religious and scholarly fields, and to be financially independent.
+Within the scope of these laws, women possessed rights that were regarded as being unusual from a European perspective.
+These rights included, but were not limited to, the ability to own property, to approach the judicial system on their own without consulting a male (including bringing divorce claims to court), to acquire informal education in religious and scholarly fields, and to be financially independent.

 Despite this, men and women were not considered truly equal by the court, and were subject to separate codes of law and procedures.
 Crimes required a minimum number of witnesses to be presented before the court.
 Yet, women were largely unable to take this oath to testify to the court, and since they spent much of their time in the presence of other women, it was often impossible to find male witnesses to testify on their behalf.